Coroner: Idaho students were stabbed to death in their beds

 All four victims were members of fraternities and sororities: seniors Madison Mogen, 21, of Coeur d’Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Mount Vernon, Washington.
 The women were roommates.
 The bodies were found around noon Sunday.

-The Moscow Police Department released a map Friday and later its statement with a rough timeline of events leading up to the deaths.
+Moscow police released a map Friday and later its statement with a rough timeline of events leading up to the deaths.
 It asked the public to provide any tips or leads.

-The map showed that Ethan and Xana were seen at the Sigma Chi fraternity house between 8 p.m. and 9 p.m.
+The map showed that Chapin and Kernodle were seen at the Sigma Chi fraternity house between 8 p.m. and 9 p.m.
 Saturday.
 Police said it’s believed the two returned to the home by 1:45 a.m.
 Sunday.

-Meanwhile, Kaylee and Maddie went to the Corner Club, a popular bar in downtown Moscow, from 10 p.m.
+Meanwhile, Goncalves and Mogen went to the Corner Club, a popular bar in downtown Moscow, from 10 p.m.
 Saturday to 1:30 a.m.
 Sunday.
 Then they visited a food truck on Main Street before using a ride-hailing service to return to the house by 1:45 a.m.

-Surveillance video from the food truck shows Mogen and Goncalves ordering at the window, taking photos on their phones and chatting with friends in about a 10-minute segment.
+Surveillance video from the food truck shows Goncalves and Mogen ordering at the window, taking photos on their phones and chatting with friends in a segment of about 10 minutes.

 Police said Friday that detectives do not believe a male seen in the video was involved in the crime.